Bruno: Backpropagation Running Undersampled for Novel device Optimization: Results

 \subsection{Training algorithm}

-Training physically accurate neuron models with different temporal dynamics can cause instabilities at simulation timescales of $\approx$1\,ms. In addition, training at finer timescales of around 1\,\textmu s can cause gradient optimization problems and increase computational resources by three orders of magnitude. \ac{bruno} uses a dual timescale for the forward pass and the gradient computation.
+Training physically accurate neuron models with different temporal dynamics can cause instabilities at simulation timescales of $\approx$1\,ms. In addition, training at finer timescales of around 1\,\textmu s can increase computational resources by three orders of magnitude. \ac{bruno} uses a dual timescale for the forward pass and the gradient computation.
 Figure \ref{fig:bruno_algorithm} illustrates the training procedure.
 In the forward pass, the network simulation runs with a fine-grained simulation time step of 1\,\textmu s.
 However, the gradient calculation is performed with a 1\,ms time step.
 This reduces the size of the unrolled computational graph during backpropagation by reducing the total number of time steps in the backward pass.
-In addition, the values used to compute the gradient are obtained during the 1\,\textmu s time step duration, making the training more stable than training with 1\,ms in the forward pass.
-To achieve the dual timescale training, the calculation of the internal state of the neuron can be computed on both time steps and use the higher timescale gradient as a surrogate gradient for the 1\,\textmu s time resolution value.
+To achieve the dual timescale training, the calculation of the internal state of the neuron can be computed on both time steps and use the higher timescale gradient as a surrogate gradient for the 1\,\textmu s time resolution value (Algorithm \ref{alg:bruno}).

 To validate \ac{bruno}, the \ac{felif} model described in section \ref{sec:methods:felif} is used.
 The internal state of the neuron $s^t = \{V^t, P^t\}$ is defined as the voltage and polarization over time.
-Algorithm \ref{alg:bruno} shows the pseudocode of the training method.
+The algorithm \ref{alg:bruno} shows the pseudocode of the training method.
 In the forward pass, the value of the neuron state at time t ($s^t$) is calculated with microsecond ($s_{\mu s}$) and millisecond ($s_{ms}$) time resolution.
 By applying the function $s_{ms} + detach(s_{\mu s} - s_{ms})$, the state of the neuron is equal to $s_{\mu s}$.
 However, as the subtraction $s_{\mu s} - s_{ms}$ is detached from the computational graph, the gradient flows throughout the millisecond time scale state ($s_{ms}$).
 The final voltage $v_{mem}$ obtained from $s_{ms}$ is then applied to a threshold operator $sg$ that applies a surrogate gradient \cite{10342587}.
 When the neuron fires, the state is reset.
+The software implementation of \ac{bruno} is publicly available on Github \footnote{\url{https://github.com/bics-rug/ELEANOR}}